 Seemingly everywhere you go is the majestic Waikato River, shaping the landscape as it flows towards the sea.
 The longest river in New Zealand, it makes a striking sight between its wide banks and also offers great kayaking, boating and trout fishing spots, particularly on its picturesque hydro lakes.
-There are also numerous walks and cycle tracks along its banks, including the acclaimed Waikato River Trails.
+There are also numerous walks and cycle tracks along its banks, including Te Awa - The Great NZ River Ride.
 Many tributaries feed into the river, and throughout the region are dramatic waterfalls including Bridal Veil near Raglan, Marokopa Falls on the way to the coast from Waitomo, and Wairere near Matamata.

 A Haven for Birdlife

 A pure New Zealand is also revealed among the many areas of native bush that adorn the volcanic hills and ranges.
 The mountain walking trails are easily reached and have options for all levels of fitness.
 Walk among trees that have been growing for hundreds of years, where a dappled sunlight filters through the canopy and the musical call of the Tui’s, the clapping, whirring sound of a Kereru’s (wood pigeon’s) flight or the friendly, chittering of a Piwakawaka (Fantail) is never far away.